eoss-om-communitycalls/2025-07-24-governance-oss/README.md

-# TEMPLATE-callreport

-A Quarto Template for community call reports

-This template can be used to create new repositories for reports.
+# Governance Signals and Strategies for OSS Projects

+This document helps projects understand when it is time to revisit their governance and offers some principles and resources for healthy governance development.